+REGULAR TUITION FEE

-REGULAR TUITION FEE.
-The regular tuition is \$100.00 a semester.
-For students who are members of a Christian Reformed Church' and thus contribute indirectly to the support of Calvin College the tuition is as follows:
+THE regular tuition is \$125.00 a semester.
+For students who are members of a Christian Reformed Church and thus contribute indirectly to the support of Calvin College, the tuition shall be determined on the basis of the zone in which the student resides.
+The U. S. Official Postal Guide shall determine the zone of residence.